PatchworkOS 19e446b

 virtAddrThe virtual address the mapping will apply to.
 Can be NULL to let the kernel choose an address.

 physAddrThe physical address to map from.
-Can be NULL.
+Can be PHYS_ADDR_INVALID.

 lengthThe length of the virtual memory region to modify, in bytes.